kevb10/smol-dev-js/README.md

 npm install -g smol-dev-js
 ```

-Either start a new JS project, or go to an existing nodejs project, run the setup function, and follow the process
+Either start a new JS project, or go to an existing Node.js project, run the setup function, and follow the process

 ```bash
 cd my-js-project